One of the best ways to get a world-class shave without spending $$$ on a barber would be using shaving cream.

 - Lather shaving cream in a shaving bowl/mug and a shaving brush

-- Direct on face with a shaving brush
+- Direct on the face with a shaving brush

 - Lather on palm

-If there is a best practice for applying shaving creams, this has got to be on top of the list.
+If there is a best practice for using shaving creams, this has got to be on top of the list.

-Using this method allows you to create the richest and warmest lather that provide the slickest lather that you can use for a multi-pass shave.
+Using this method allows you to create the richest and warmest lather that provides the slickest lather that you can use for a multi-pass shave.

-And since only a pea sized drop of cream is needed for a rich lather, it allows you to maximize each tube you buy, saving you some $$$ in the long haul.
+And since only a pea-sized drop of cream is needed for a creamy lather, it allows you to maximize each tube you buy, saving you some $$$ in the long haul.

 Choosing a bowl or mug

-A bowl that’s shallow may not be able to keep lather inside the bowl as you swirl it around.
-If it’s too deep than it’ll be hard to move your hand when stirring it.
+A shallow bowl may not be able to keep lather inside the container as you swirl it around.
+If it’s too deep, then it’ll be hard to move your hand when stirring it.
 This is why a lot of mugs don’t work very well.

 Another thing to look at is the material of the bowl/mug.
-Choose something that’ll easily insulate heat like ceramic, glass or metal.
+Choose something that’ll efficiently insulate heat like ceramic, glass, or metal.

 Ceramic would be the best at retaining heat from hot water.